logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

     On OSX systems you need to install librdkafka manually before installing hopsworks.
 You can verify if you have installed it previously using `brew info librdkafka`.
 If it is not installed yet, you can do so using `brew install`, however, you always need to set the `C_INCLUDE_PATH` and `LIBRARY_PATH`:

+    If not installed yet, install librdkafka:
     ```
     brew install librdkafka
+    ```
+    If it is already installed, set the environment variables and proceed with installing the hopsworks client library:
+    ```
     C_INCLUDE_PATH=$(readlink -f $(brew --prefix librdkafka))/include
     LIBRARY_PATH=$(readlink -f $(brew --prefix librdkafka))/lib
     pip install hopsworks